NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 input object.
 RoomAir modeling was added to EnergyPlus starting with Version 1.2.
-Although there are many types of analyses (comfort, indoor air quality, etc) that might benefit from localized modeling of how room ir varies across space, most for the room air models in EnergyPlus only address the distribution of *temperature* within the zone.
+Although there are many types of analyses (comfort, indoor air quality, etc) that might benefit from localized modeling of how room air varies across space, most of the room air models in EnergyPlus only address the distribution of *temperature* within the zone.
 This allows surface heat transfer and air system heat balance calculations to be made taking into account natural thermal stratification of air and different types of